miccio-dk/machine-learning-workstation-docs/connection/connect-to-the-machine.md

 Please note: first, you will be prompted to type in your AAU email password; the second password prompt is the one you set up on the workstation.

+Refer to [persistent sessions](/usage/tmux-persistent-sessions.md) for multiple persisten terminals on a single session.
 The next section will help you set up SSH keys to avoid typing your password all the time.